Ácido Sabor: Background and release

 Sony Music Latin released "Ácido Sabor" to Latin American radio stations on July 15, 2022, as the only promotional single from Play.
 An "Orbital Audio" version of the song was included as the first track on the Orbital Audio version of the EP, released simultaneously with the original.

 Music and lyrics

-Musically, "Ácido Sabor" is a Spanish language pop ballad with elements of flamenco and urban pop, that uses acoustic guitar.
+Musically, "Ácido Sabor" is a Spanish-language pop ballad that contains elements of flamenco, bolero, urban pop, acoustic, electronic, and reggaeton.
 It was written by Freddy Montalvo, Martin, José Carlos Cruz, Isaac Ortiz Geronimo, and Sébastien Julien Alfred.
 The production was handled by Subelo NEO, and the track runs for a total of 3 minutes and 30 seconds.
 Lyrically, "Ácido Sabor", which translates to "Sour Taste" in English, is a romantic song "filled with many contradictions like life" that "represents finding love" and the singer himself, with lyrics including, "Peligroso / Tal vez todo se sienta dulce, pero es doloroso / Agarro tu mano, camino y me siento grandioso / No tengo alas / Pero tú me haces volar, eh" (Dangerous / It may all feel sweet, but it's painful / I hold your hand, I walk and I feel great / I don't have wings / But you make me fly, huh).